 Only one family of KINZETT's (George and Ann with 5 children - Thomas, Sarah, George, Ellen and Mary Ann) came out to New Zealand aboard the barque "Thomas Harrison" in 1842 and settled in the Nelson area.
 They originally came from the West Midlands/Warwickshire area of England.
-So far we have managed to trace the tree back to Thomas KINZETT and Mary Ann EVAN in Kineton in 1760.
+So far we have managed to trace the primary tree back to Thomas KINZETT and Mary Ann EVAN in Kineton in 1760.
 Can anyone help us go back further, or find the ties to the Kinzett's remaining in the UK, or those in Canada, France or Australia?

 I am also tracing BOYD, NICOL, STOLLERY, HESSEY, POYNTER, FORSYTHE, DALTON and COLLIS in the family tree.

 A lot of the information I have on the family has come from others who have been only too willing to share the info they have, and I am always willing to reciprocate.
 Be aware that I have not personally verified the majority of this data, and as is usual in this game, much of it may be subject to change.
 If you are aware of any errors, omissions, or have info to add, I would love to hear from you.
 This site was created using MyHeritage.com.
 This is a great system that allows anyone like you and me to create a private site for their family, build their family tree and share family photos.
 If you have any comments or feedback about this site, please click here to contact me.

-(May 16 2013).
-The site was last updated on June 18 2013, and it currently has 282 registered member(s).
+The site was last updated on Nov 24 2015, and it currently has 282 registered member(s).
 If you wish to become a member too, please click here.
 Enjoy!